The Retirement Calculator for Married Couples (or Any Couple)

 - How much money you want to set aside for healthcare

 - What are each of your expectations if one of you have a long term care need?
 How do you want to be cared for and by whom?

 - What is really important to each of you individually and as a couple for this long, last stage of life

 - Is leaving a financial legacy for your heirs important to both of you?

 Planning your retirement involves more than finances and your lifestyle decisions will impact your financial health.
 As such, it is important to look for retirement calculators that go beyond just savings and investments.
 The NewRetirement Retirement Planner helps you assess your Social Security, downsizing, and healthcare decisions, among others.

 The Best Retirement Calculators for Couples

 Here are a few of the best retirement calculators that enable you to input information for your spouse or partner separate from your own information.
-Each of these calculators works slightly differently from the others all do not necessarily have all of the important questions and results specified above, but they are each more detailed than most online retirement calculators.
+Each of these calculators works slightly differently from the others, and while not all of them necessarily have all of the important questions and results specified above, they are each more detailed than most online retirement calculators.